-Article 5.6 - Group insurances
+Article 5.6 - Collective insurances

-- 1. The employer has introduced a group health insurance scheme in which the employee and his family members can participate.
+- 1. The employer has introduced a collective health insurance scheme in which the employee and his family members can participate.
 The employee can continue to participate in this after retirement. - 2.
-The employee receives a gross employer contribution of € 360 per year (€ 30 per month), if he participates in the employer's group insurance scheme and has opted for a supplementary package.
-If the employee works less than 50% part-time, he will receive this employer contribution in proportion to his part-time percentage. - 3.
-The employee can participate in a group insurance scheme that (partially) protects his income in case he becomes (partially) incapacitated for work ('IPAP insurance').
-The employee pays the premium for this himself.
-If the employee takes out IPAP insurance, he will receive a contribution in the premium of 0.25% of his pensionable salary. - 4.
-The employee can further participate in a group insurance scheme that supplements the income of his partner in the event of the employee's death (Anw shortfall insurance).
-The employee pays the premium for this himself.
+The employee receives a gross employer contribution of € 360 per year (€ 30 per month), if he participates in the employer's collective insurance scheme and has opted for a supplementary package.
+If employee works part-time he receives the full contribution. - 3.
+The employee can participate in a collective disability insurance scheme that (partially) protects his income in case he becomes (partially) incapacitated for work.
+The employer pays the part of the premium up to a maximum of 0.25% of the employee's pensionable salary.
+The part that exceeds this percentage is for the employee's account. - 4.
+The employee can further participate in a collective insurance scheme that supplements the income of his partner in the event of the employee's death (Anw shortfall insurance).
+The employee pays the premium for this himself. - 5.
+The employer has taken out collective accident insurance for its employees.
+This is a 24-hour accident insurance that pays out within the framework of the policy conditions in the event of permanent disability or death of the employee.